uptonking/note4yaoo/lib-saas-strapi-docs.md

 - Strapi applications are not meant to be connected to a pre-existing database, not created by a Strapi application, nor connected to a Strapi v3 database.
 The Strapi team will not support such attempts.
   - Attempting to connect to an unsupported database may, and most likely will, result in lost data.

+- By default Strapi provides a provider that uploads files to a local directory, which by default will be `public/uploads/` in your Strapi project.
+Additional providers are available should you want to upload your files to another location.
+  - By default Strapi accepts localServer configurations for locally uploaded files.
+These will be passed as the options for `koa-static`.

+- The authenticated `user` object is a property of `ctx.state`.

+-
+-
 -
 -